learningequality/kolibri/docs/coding_style_guides.rst

 HTML/CSS
 --------

-We adhere to the `Google HTML/CSS Style Guide`_ with these specific points:
+Changes to HTML and CSS code should conform to the `Google HTML/CSS Style Guide`_ and the following guidelines:

 - **HTML**: Use HTML5 with semantic markup and 2 spaces for indentation.
 - **Class Names**: Use hyphenated lowercase for class names.